EU Threatens Sanctions Against Poland Amid Fears Its Democracy Is Under Threat

 The rallies, along with the EU warning, are the latest in a series of protests against what critics see as the ruling Law and Justice party’s continued attempts to hollow out many of the country’s democratic institutions since it took power in late 2015.

-But although concern has existed over the party’s nationalist and increasingly illiberal policies since taking office, a new bill that Polish parliament is currently debating would enact some of the party’s most significant changes yet.
+But although concern has existed over the party’s nationalist and increasingly illiberal policies since taking office, the bill that will now be reviewed by the upper house of parliament would enact some of the party’s most significant changes yet.
 The judiciary reforms are expansive enough that the EU has issued repeated warnings to Poland and is now threatening legal repercussions.

 “They would abolish any remaining judicial independence and put the judiciary under full political control of the government,” the European Commission’s First Vice-President Frans Timmermans said Wednesday in a Brussels press conference.

-Note: This article has been updated with the news that the lower house of Poland’s parliament has passed the bill.